vincent-scw/gframe/README.md

 # gframe

+In [gframe](https://gframe.fun), you can play a classic game --Rock-Paper-Scissors-- with others.

+## Motivation
 This repository is for practicing microservices architecture.
 It contains two web clients - Player Client & Admin Client, and several backend services as well.
 I will use as many technologies as possible in different projects.
 It includes Restful Api, GraphQL, Websocket, OAuth2, Redis, Kafka, Docker, Kubernetes...etc.
 For deployment, I've setup Azure Kubernetes Service (AKS) with 2 nodes for everything.
 Refer to [depoly](https://github.com/vincent-scw/gframe/tree/master/deploy) folder for details.
-Note: it is still in beginning stage.
+- Note: it is still in beginning stage.

 ## Architecture
 ![Architecture](https://github.com/vincent-scw/gframe/blob/master/gframe.png)